 - Flutter uses a single codebase, called, Dart for both platforms, Android and iOS which is a simple language ensuring type safety.

-- The hot-reloading is a game changer in the productivity of development process.
+- The hot-reloading is a game-changer in the productivity of the development process.
 It gives a lively effect to the app under development, thus making the whole development cycle more exciting for the UI/UX developer using Flutter.